ND Processing & Conversions

 ND Processing & Conversions > Processing > Equalize Intensity

-This command enhances the dynamic range of generally any current ND2 file which contains at least Z dimension.
+This command enhances the dynamic range of any connected channel of an image which contains at least a Z dimension.
 It analyses the image, calculates values similar to auto-contrast values common for the whole time sequence and then processes all frames of the ND2 file.
-This method is robust to noise and preserves original trends of histogram.
+This method is robust to noise and preserves the original trends of the histogram.

 Histogram Stretching